 By Marc Bekoff

-, author of The Emotional Lives of Animals
+s years studying social communication in a wide range of species, The Emotional Lives of Animals

 Do animals have emotions?
 Of course they do.
 Just look at them, listen to them, and if you dare, smell the odors that pour out when they interact with friends and foes.
 Look at their faces, tails, bodies, and most importantly, dare to look into their eyes.
 What we see on the outside tells us a lot about what’s happening inside animals’ heads and hearts.
 Animal emotions aren’t all that mysterious.

 When I first began my studies three decades ago asking the question ‘What does it feel like to be a dog or a wolf?’ researchers were almost all skeptics who spent their time wondering if dogs, cats, chimpanzees, and other animals felt anything.
 Since feelings don’t fit under a microscope, these scientists usually didn’t find any, and, as I like to say, I’m glad I wasn’t their dog!
 But now there are far fewer skeptics - prestigious scientific journals now publish essays on joy in rats, grief in elephants, and empathy in mice - and no one blinks, and the question of real importance is not whether animals have emotions but why animal emotions have evolved.
 Simply put, emotions have evolved as adaptations in numerous species.

 They serve as a social glue to bond animals with one another and also catalyze and regulate a wide variety of social encounters among friends and foes.